shuup/shuup/doc/getting_started_dev.rst

    npm run build

    # Migrate database.
-   python -m workbench migrate
+   python -m shoop_workbench migrate

    # Import some basic data.
-   python -m workbench shoop_populate_mock --with-superuser=admin
+   python -m shoop_workbench shoop_populate_mock --with-superuser=admin

    # Run the Django development server (on port 8000 by default).
-   python -m workbench runserver
+   python -m shoop_workbench runserver

 You can use the credentials ``admin``/``admin``, that is username ``admin`` and password ``admin`` to log in as a superuser on http://127.0.0.1:8000/ .